 Intuitive dashboards let you continuously visualize and explore subscription revenue metrics, such as MRR and ARR, annual contract value (ACV), and average revenue per account (ARPA), so that you can accurately plan investments in marketing, development, and sales.
-Track and gain insights underlying customer metrics, including customer acquisition costs (CAC), customer lifetime value (LTV), churn and renewal rates, to better understand how to grow and retain customers while reducing acquisition costs.
+Track and gain insights from underlying customer metrics, including customer acquisition costs (CAC), customer lifetime value (LTV), churn and renewal rates, to better understand how to grow and retain customers while reducing acquisition costs.

 Create a holistic bookings forecast for new subscriptions, renewals, and services.
 Set subscription sales targets in concert with your sales and services teams, plan bookings by business cohorts, and use sales capacity scenarios to determine headcount needs to meet quota.
 Then compare the sales forecast with actual bookings using variance reports.
-With the Adaptive Suite, you can accurately forecast, track and adjust your bookings, and project your sales growth.
+With Adaptive Insights, you can accurately forecast, track and adjust your bookings, and project your sales growth.

 Plan the expense of your software operations with expense budgets based on targets, roll ups of personnel, and cost-of-sales (COS) data.
 Model sales rep compensation and productivity, accounting for on-boarding ramp rates, and forecast commissions based on varying attainment scenarios.
 Budget ongoing hosting and other operating expenses (OPEX), and determine project capital expenditures (CAPEX) for new and growing data centers.
 With a complete picture of SaaS expense planning, you can increase margins through the reduction of CAC and ongoing support costs.